Air Djibouti: Historic fleet

 In the 1960s, the airline operated Douglas DC-3s, a Beechcraft Model 18, and a Beechcraft Musketeer.
-In the early 1970s, the fleet also included a Douglas DC-6; the two Beechcrafts had been replaced by a Bell JetRanger helicopter, and a Piper Cherokee Six.
+In the early 1970s, the fleet also included a Douglas DC-6; the two Beechcraft aircraft had been replaced by a Bell JetRanger helicopter, and a Piper Cherokee Six.

-Before operations were suspended Air Djibouti operated 1 Airbus A310 and 5 Boeing 737-200 aircraft.
+Before operations were suspended Air Djibouti operated one Airbus A310 and five Boeing 737-200 aircraft.